disquisitioner/Legacy_Arduino_Collection/LED Projects/SevenSegmentDisplay/README.md

 There's still quite a bit of wiring to be done to use the MAX7219/7221 as it must take input from the Arduino (three pins) and control the seven-segment display through one output for each digit (eight lines) and one output for each segment (eight lines).
 There's also the usual VCC and GND connections, plus the external resistor for controlling segment drive current.

+As is so often the case with Arduino, specialized software for using the MAX7219 has already been created by other folks in the community.
+[LedControl](http://www.wayoda.org/arduino/ledcontrol/) is an Arduino library developed by Eberhard Fahle specifically for using the MAX7221/7219, either with seven-segment displays or an LED matrix.
+It's described on the [Arduino Playground](http://playground.arduino.cc/Main/LedControl) and available via [GitHub](https://github.com/wayoda/LedControl).
+The library exposes all the various capabilities of the MAX7219/MAX7221, which are quite considerable as I've briefly described above.

 At the moment I have built one Arduino sketch, `LedControl7Segment.ino`, using the LedControl library and it is largely intended just to help me get a full feel for the library's API.
 It only uses the MAX7219 and eight digts of attached seven-segment display to provide a simple counter, but also contains convenience functions I've written to properly format and display integers and floating point numbers on that eight-digit display.

 ## Other Alternatives

 **Simple, Direct Control**